 If you’ll not sip my dreams from your silken cup—

-Left you are to lord overhead; left am I to better make my bed.
+Left you are to lord overhead, and less alone am I to fill my bed.

 Poetry: Barley There